flowerbug/bcgt/README.md

 # Bcgt

-A Beancount Tool to Generate Beancount Transactions for Stock Buys, Sells, Splits[*].
+A Beancount Tool to Generate Beancount Transactions for Stock Buys, Sells, Splits.

 Bcgt is adapted from the export.py program referenced from beangrow which was available in earlier beancount versions, written by Martin Blais, with the following: